 Seiton (Straighten or Set in Order) represents to arrange items and identify their locations so that it will be easy to find and to use when needed without wasting time.
 Arranging items by their functions, dimensions, and purposes enables to use them quickly when needed.
 Arranging items according to their uses make workflow easier.

 Seiso (Shine / Sweeping) represents to clean the worksite, equipment, and tools on a regular basis and remove dirt and dust from the workspace.
 Cleaning activity is necessary for health and safety and it should be a regular activity.
 Prevent machinery and equipment deterioration and corrosion extends their economic life.
 A clean work environment motivates the employees and prevents them from accidents.

 Phase 4: Seiketsu

 The Seiketsu (Standardise) involves setting up standards and developing specifications for 5s implementation.
 Seiketsu consists of building a strong set of procedures to maintain the 5s system.
 Every process should have a standard and high standards should be maintained in the workplace.
 Everybody in the work environment should be aware of their responsibilities for performing the first 3s: sorting, organizing, and cleaning.
 Regularly using audit and control checklists are the essential components of the Seiketsu process.

 Shitsuke (Sustain) represents to have a long-term and continuous improvement system.
 Responsibilities should be established, maintained and team meetings should be held regularly.
 Audits and training should be done regularly.
 The main goal of this process is to maintain the 5s principles in the work environment.

-Benefits of 5s Methodology
+Benefits of 5s Methodology in the Workplace

 5s Methodology provides continuous improvement to the processes.
 Regularly revisiting the 5s method maintains the improvements over the long term.